morshedalam/morshedalam/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 I’m currently working on Ruby on Rails and leading to build & manage application from the ground up to production using PHP and Ruby.
+I’m currently working on Ruby on Rails and leading to build & manage application from the ground up to production using PHP and Ruby.

-My personal website :jp: : https://morshed-alam.com
+My personal website :bd: : https://morshed-alam.com

 ## I used at work 👩‍💻